-1. Randomly throw a quadrat.
-2. Count the different species and the number of each in each quadrat.

-- Take a mean number of each 3. species of plants from all the quadrats collected. - Multiply up to estimate how many 4. in the whole area.
+- 1. Lay out two tape measures at right angles. - 2.
+Use a pair of dice or a random number generator to generate co-ordinates. - 3.
+Place the quadrat at those coordinates - 4.
+Count the different species and the number of each in each quadrat. - 5.
+Take a mean number of each species of plants from all the quadrats collected. - 6.
+Multiply up to estimate how many in the whole area.

-Quadrat, usually a 1m square grid.

-Classification and Biodiversity

 Measuring the distribution of plants can be carried out using quadrats set in a row 1m apart.
-This will give you an idea of how plant life changes along a particular route e.g. Along a seashore.
+This will give you an idea of how plant life changes along a particular route, e.g. along a seashore.
 This is called a transect.